The course consists of an optional four-day refresher lecture on Green Belt contents and a one-day required lecture on Lean Transformation Management.

 Total program time span: 12-20 weeks (depending on actual progress made by student participants and support/cooperation from the sponsoring organizations)

-Instructor(s) meet with participants at UTSA or on-site at sponsoring organizations at a mutually agreed upon time slots.
+Instructor(s) meet with participants at UT San Antonio or on-site at sponsoring organizations at mutually agreed-upon time slots.

-Individual participants produce current state map, identify lean improvement ideas/tools and the future state map with DMAIC process and tools, implementations and data collections.
+Individual participants produce a current state map, identify lean improvement ideas/tools, and develop the future state map using DMAIC processes and tools, including implementation and data collection.

-Instructors meet with Individual participants to review progress and results and to provide guidance and rectify project results.
+Instructors meet with individual participants to review progress and results, provide guidance, and refine project outcomes.

 Wrapping up the project with written reports due.
-Participants to present their findings in a project showcasing day (to be determined).
+Participants present their findings during a project showcasing day (to be determined).
 All sponsoring employers are invited.

 Bring two colleagues and receive a 10% discount on all three registrations!